shaeberling/sauron/README.md

 # Sauron
-Sauron is a Foscam compatible webcam daemon
+Sauron is a Foscam compatible webcam daemon, written in Kotlin.

 # Features
  - Multi-platform: Written in Kotlin, and thus compatible with any JVM platform